The Ultimate Guide to Certificates of Insurance (COIs)

 - Special Insurance Requirements

-A certificate of liability insurance should be tracked to protect the project owner and extend Additional Insured status to the manager.
-Collecting and reviewing this type of document is important in order to transfer the risk from the owner to a third-party vendor.
-Review the following fields on the COI to ensure that your third parties’ coverage is correct:
+Tracking a certificate of liability insurance will help protect the project owner and extend Additional Insured status to the manager.
+Collecting and reviewing this type of document is important to transfer the risk from the owner to a third-party vendor.
+Review the following fields on the COI to ensure your third parties’ coverage is correct:

 - Waiver of Subrogation